woubuc/monta/packages/monta-cli/README.md

 `_base.mt`).
 You can use this to avoid compiling base templates that your other pages extend from.

+**Note**: Monta CLI uses fast-glob 3, which expects forward slashes `/` on all operating systems, including Windows.
+Backslashes `\` are used for escaping characters.
+See the [fast-glob pattern syntax](https://github.com/mrmlnc/fast-glob#pattern-syntax) for more information.

 ## Template Data
 You can pipe a JSON object into Monta CLI, and it will be used as the template data in your templates.